 Treatment is usually directed at maintaining flow to the end organs.
 Medical therapy is often directed at the smooth muscle components of the vessel wall in order to dilate the vessels.
 Minimally invasive methods use angioplasty and stents to expand the narrowing directly, while surgery often employs bypass methods.

 Atheromatous plaque is an accumulation of fatty and fibrous elements within the intima of the arterial wall.
 The multifactorial causes of atherosclerosis include age, sex, genetics, lifestyle and dietary factors. among many other unfolding factors.
 The recognizable “phases” of atherosclerosis include ;

 2) Migration of lipoproteins from the lumen into the intima.

 The result is a breach in the intima and migration of lipoproteins into the subendothelial layer.
 The lipoproteins and proteoglycans form a complex compound that traps the fat complex in the subepithelial layer.

-4) Migration of leukocytes from the lumen into the intima.
-(33792g)
+4) Migration of monocytes and lymphocytes from the lumen into the intima.